babyman/quick-tabs-chrome-extension/readme.md

 # RELEASE NOTES

+2024.11.xx - merged PR #377 to resolve Quick-Tabs no longer works for "installed" pages, thank you @Wizek (and @rb-109)

-2024.11.24 - merged PR #383, fix history rendering issue introduced in the manifest 3 migration, thank you again @hababr! and PR #377 to resolve Quick-Tabs no longer works for "installed" pages, thank you @Wizek (and @rb-109)
+2024.11.24 - merged PR #383, fix history rendering issue introduced in the manifest 3 migration, thank you again @hababr!

 2024.11.19 - close #382, ctrl+e conflicts with Chrome shortcut keys